Jordanian Americans: Pre-1967

-The history of the Jordanian immigration to the United States is relatively recent.
 The first identifiable wave of immigration from Jordan to the United States occurred after the Second World War (1945).
-Those first Jordanians settled in Chicago, (especially in the Near West and Southwest Sides sections), New York City, and the Southwest and West Coast states (i.e. California).
+They first settled in Chicago, (especially in the Near West and Southwest Sides sections), New York City, and the Southwest and West Coast states (i.e. California).
 Over 5,000 Jordanians arrived to the United States in the 1950s.

-These early migrants were forced to work as immigrants because of poverty that Jordan suffered at the time, caused by the 1948 Arab–Israeli War, which took place in this small country.
-They were a group of hard workers that included businessmen and doctors, between others.
-Many men lived temporarily in the USA and returned with their families to Jordan after several years working or studying there.
+These early migrants were businessmen and doctors, many returning with their families to Jordan after several years working or studying.
 In those early years, people in the Jordanian East Bank and West Bank Palestinians could travel to the United States with Jordanian passports, creating the undefined category "Palestinian – Jordanian."

 After 1967

-In the mid 1960s, due to U.S. immigration laws and the Six-Day War of 1967 in Jordan, the number of Jordanians who emigrated to the United States exceeded the 11,000 people.
-At this time, the majority chose to settle in Western cities and in the southwest of the country, except the wealthy Jordanians who felt more comfortable in the suburbs of large cities.
-Then in the 1970s, a civil war broke out in Jordan, causing 27,535 Jordanians emigrated to the USA.
-In the 1980s, annually emigrated around 2,500 Jordanian to the USA.
-By then, the Jordanian community in the United States had grown at a rapid pace, and it already represented a large population.
-This was in large part related to the Arab-Israeli war in Jordan, as well as the Black September of 1971.
-Therefore, a substantial number of Jordanians who settled in the United States at this time were war refugees.
+In the mid 1960s, due to a change in U.S. immigration laws and the Six-Day War, the number of Jordanians who emigrated to the United States exceeded 11,000.
+At this time, the majority chose to settle in Western cities and in the southwest of the country, apart from wealthy Jordanians who felt more comfortable in the suburbs of large cities.
+Then in the 1970s, a civil war broke out in Jordan, prompting 27,535 Jordanians to emigrate to the USA.
+In the 1980s, the annual number totalled 2,500.
 The total number of Jordanian immigrants from 1820 to 1984 was 56,720.
-This wave of Jordanian emigration was due to internal strife in his country, as well as economic issues.
+This wave was due to internal strife in Jordan as well as economic issues.
 Salaries in the United States were higher than in Jordan, which incentivized workers to immigrate.